marcusbirkeland/nier2unity/README.md

 - A custom version of Nier2Blender that creates a JSON file for the materials
 - MaskmapImporter: A tool for copying the maskmaps from the blender export to Unity.
-- A Unity Editor plugin that automatically replaces shaders and assigns maskmaps
+- A Unity Editor plugin that replaces shaders and assigns maskmaps to all materials
 - Custom Rero-based shaders that support MSO(Automata/Astral Chain) or ORM (Replicant)maskmaps.

 ## How to use